LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 Do not use your mobile phone, any electrical devices or other ignition sources near a venting gas cylinder.

-Newer BBQs Incorporate Type 27 Gas Fitting
+Newer BBQs Incorporate LCC27 New Gas Bottle Connection

 A BBQ gas regulator and hose usually come as an assembly but hoses are also sold separately.